devlemire/employee-list/README.md

 }
 ```

-We'll see that our `Employee` has three prototypes we can use: `updateName`, `updatePhone`, and `updateTitle`.
+We'll see that our `Employee` class has three prototypes: `updateName`, `updatePhone`, and `updateTitle`.
 We can use these to update each individual employee.

+Since there is such a minimal amount to update on the employee we'll make our `save` method call all three prototypes whether or not all three have been changed.

 </details>